 Upon entering the Center on this trip the first thing I noticed was the change to the rocket field, now called the rocket garden.
 It now had large buildings along its perimeter and pathways, some elevated, wound between the rockets.
 The effect was to obscure both their actual size and their size relative to the other rockets.
 It was difficult to compare them to each other.

 The museum that had the capsules and hardware was no more.
-I assume some of the stuff got scattered, but I never saw the Mercury, Gemini or Soyuz capsules, not the Skylab mockup.
-In place of the museum were a number of 3D and Imax movies.
+I assume some of the stuff got scattered, but I never saw the Mercury, Gemini or Soyuz capsules, nor the Skylab mockup.
+In place of the museum were a number of 3D and iMax movies.
 I didn't watch any.